makuachteny/Higher_level_programming/python-exceptions/README.md

-File 2-safe_print_list_integers.py writes a function that prints the first x elements of a list and only integers
+File 3-safe_print_division.py writes a function that divides 2 integers and prints the result